jrobinson123/colorfulQuadtree/README.md

 ![](quadtree.gif)

-I was interested in creating a beautiful quadtree, where each cell would either remain full or subdivide into four additional quadtrees.
+I was interested in creating a beautiful, colorful quad tree, where the quad tree would be subdivided into four sections which would either remain full or subdivide into four additional quad trees.

 The basis for this animation is the QuadTree data structure I designed.
-Each QuadTree a size, array of cooridnates called cords, array of colors, and array of children quadtrees called children.
-Each Array is of size 4.
-A value called depth also exists to limit recursion.
+Each QuadTree has a size, array of coordinates called cords, array of colors, and array of children QuadTree[s] called children.
+Each array is of size 4, corresponding to one of four subsections.
+Each QuadTree also has a value called depth to limit recursion.

-Each cord is desgined to be the start point of one of four subdividing sections.
+Each element in cords is desgined to be the start point of one of four subdividing sections.
 ```processing
   QuadTree(int startX, int startY, int size, int depth) {